Research at the Department of International Development, Maynooth University

 We welcome submissions to the Research and Perspectives on Development Practice series of occasional papers.
 It is a peer-reviewed series (ISSN: 2009-6976) published online in the MURAL (Maynooth University Research Archive Library).
-The call for papers will occur twice yearly, with a view to publishing in August and December.
-There is a call for papers now for our summer deadline, with proposed papers to be reviewed in June and July.
-Should you wish to submit a paper, please get in touch with Paddy Reilly, Managing Editor, at email@example.com or review further details in the guidelines for new papers document, using the link below.
+We are continuously inviting submissions throughout the year.
+Should you wish to submit a paper, please get in touch with Tom Campbell, Managing Editor, at email@example.com or review further details in the guidelines for new papers document, using the link below.

 Our approach to Research is:

 Inclusive - we recognise that knowledge creation can and should be a shared process that brings to the fore diverse perspectives that give voice to different experiences and realities.

 Engaged – we place particular value on applied research that enables critical reflection on people’s lived experience of development challenges, processes and practices in the light of broader theoretical questions and debates.